 The annual Private Equity Jobs Digest Compensation Reports are based on surveys designed to capture valuable compensation information directly from those directly involved in private equity and venture capital.
 Over the years, we have surveyed many partners, principals, vice presidents, associates and others from investment firms, both large and small.

 The complete report is sold on www.PrivateEquityCompensation.com and a complimentary version of the report is available to our Premium Members for no additional cost.

 Here we summarize the results of the current private equity compensation survey to include some of the earnings data and other findings.
 The report addresses issues such as the compensation earned by professionals and their work satisfaction.
 The report also reveal how these professionals perceive their work and what they expect from their employers.

-We have noted several trends in this year’s compensation report has confirmed a number of trends, one of which is increasing base salaries and declining bonuses as a percentage of overall compensation for private equity and venture capital professionals in the highest pay band.
+We have noted several trends in this year’s compensation report, one of which is increasing base salaries and declining bonuses as a percentage of overall compensation for private equity and venture capital professionals in the highest pay band.

 One challenge the industry continues to see is the call for greater transparency and value for management fees.
 In the end, longer term performance will determine if a firm can continue to charge higher fees and, thus retain the best alternative investment talent.
 We’ve seen a trend of stronger correlations between fund performance and individual performance.